Ben Hill Griffin Stadium: Expansions

-Future renovations
+2026 Renovation

-Florida athletic director Scott Stricklin and other athletic officials have discussed "upgrading the overall quality of the fan experience" at Ben Hill Griffin Stadium.
-This would include better technology for fans and the addition of more luxury areas and chair-back seating at the expense of reducing overall stadium capacity by several thousand.
-The university has not set a timeline for the work, but Stricklin has said that he expects the project to be completed in phases by around 2025.
-As part of these improvements, hundreds of small Wi-Fi routers were installed under stadium benches in 2019 to improve fans' internet connectivity during games.
+In 2017, Florida athletic director Scott Stricklin and other athletic officials shared plans to "upgrade the overall quality of the fan experience" at Ben Hill Griffin Stadium.
+As initially conceived, the plan was to update stadium technology and add more luxury areas and chair-back seating at the expense of reducing overall stadium capacity by several thousand, a detail which met with some pushback from fans and boosters.
+The project was to be carried out in several phases with a 2025 completion target.
+The first phase began in 2018 with the installation of hundreds of small Wi-Fi routers and ribbon video boards along with other relatively minor fan experience and cosmetic improvements.